Zapier Platform UI vs CLI: Which Should I Choose?

 Zapier Platform UI is the easiest way to build new integrations in a web app.
 Add your app details, authentication settings, triggers, and actions in an online form, with help text and documentation links to help anytime you get stuck.
 You can test each part of your integration inside the visual builder, switch to code mode for advanced calls and response parsing, check logs and API response details, and rapidly iterate to build a complete new Zapier integration.
 It’s an easy way for anyone with API experience to build Zapier integrations.

 Zapier Platform UI and CLI both include the same core authentication, trigger, action and most testing features.
 The CLI additionally lets you add advanced features including resources, middleware, files, hydration, and NPM modules, along with options to write custom test suites.
-The UI gives you an easier way to build integrations with a form-based editor and WYSIWYG preview of your integration in Zapier, with the option to export projects coming soon.
+The UI gives you an easier way to build integrations with a form-based editor and WYSIWYG preview of your integration in Zapier, with the option to export projects to the CLI if your needs change.

 You can accomplish the same goals and build equally powerful Zapier integrations with both Zapier Platform UI and CLI.
 The best one for your integration depends on your work style and integration needs.